dresdek/Ion/TESTING.md

 That's redis working.
 You will have to open it up between computer restarts but besides that you're good to go.

 ### Building the plugin
-Build the plugin using the provided run configuration in IntelliJ or alternatively run the gradle task "`reobfJar`" either in your IDE or from the terminal:
+Build the plugin using the provided run configuration in IntelliJ or alternatively run the gradle task "`ionBuild`" either in your IDE or from the terminal:

-Linux `./gradlew reobfJar`
+Linux `./gradlew ionBuild`

-Windows `gradlew.bat reobfJar`
+Windows `gradlew.bat ionBuild`

 MacOS X *why are you using a mac?*